PatrickJHess/Imported-Functions/_build/html/_sources/accrued_interest.md

-## accrued_interest is a helper function that calculates accrued interes.
+## accrued_interest is a helper function that calculates accrued interest.